Scaling an Evidence-Based Instructional Coaching Program for Teachers

 Scaling high-quality instructional coaching programs is a known challenge.
 To support implementation on a large scale, Teachstone trained, monitored, and supported local coaches, who were selected by the participating districts.
 Teachstone refined these scaling supports during the project, using internal data as well as implementation data gathered by AIR.

-Articles in Phi Delta Kappan and The School Administrator document fidelity of implementation and explain the strategies Teachstone uses to ensure quality (e.g., routines for 1-1 support for meetings between Teachstone staff and coaches).
+Articles published by AIR project staff in Phi Delta Kappan and The School Administrator document the fidelity of implementation and explain the strategies Teachstone used to ensure the quality of implementation of the MTP-S program in this project (e.g., routines for 1-1 support for meetings between Teachstone staff and coaches).

 Rigorously Evaluating Program Implementation and Impact